At JustLogin, we believe that employees are a company’s greatest asset.

 Provide employees with an adequate number of leave to take time off from work so that they can attend to their own personal matters.
 It’s also important to educate them about their available leave so that they can plan their workload in advance and get quick approvals.
 As your company grows, it may get tedious keeping track of who is on leave.
-Using a leave system (you can check out our eLeave to know more) can help you to manage your employees’ leave and company resourcing effectively.
+Using a leave system (you can check out our JustLeave to know more) can help you to manage your employees’ leave and company resourcing effectively.

 It’s also crucial to monitor employee working hours.
 This will enable you to pinpoint workers who are putting in a lot of overtime hours, and hence are more likely facing issues on workload, time management, or any other problems that should be addressed.
-At Justlogin, we use a time attendance system, eTimeclock, to monitor the working hours of our employees.
+At JustLogin, we use a time attendance system, JustClock, to monitor the working hours of our employees.
 We are able to generate a report for overtime hours using the system.
 Management then uses this report to identify problems early and work with employees to come up with solutions.